Your refund is not broken down by how much you "get" for each dependent.

 You might qualify for Earned Income Credit, which is a refundable credit if you worked and earned income.
 The EIC is based on the amount you earned.
 If you do qualify for EIC, TurboTax automatically calculates the amount and adds it to your refund.

-Look at your 2020 Form 1040 to see the child-related credits you received
+Look at your 2018 tax return to see the child-related /dependent credits you received:

-Child and Dependent Care Credit line 31 (from line 13 of Schedule 3)
+Child and Dependent Care Credit line 12 (comes from Schedule 3 Form 2441)